-Did you know that around 3 million people work in health and social care in the UK, accounting for nearly one in ten paid jobs in the UK?
+Did you know that around 3 million people work in health and social care accounting for nearly one in ten paid jobs in the UK?
 Each and every one of us at some point in our lives are dependent upon the services provided by the sector.
-Our BTEC Level 3 Health and Social Care qualification is an ideal way to help you to progress to roles where you will not only make a difference to people as individuals, but to society as a whole.
+Our Applied Certificate in Health and Social Care qualification is an ideal way to help you to progress to roles where you will not only make a difference to people as individuals, but to society as a whole.

-The Extended Certificate is a one A Level equivalent, and if you would like Health and Social Care to form more of your study programme, consider the 2 or 3 A level equivalent.
+The Extended Certificate is a one A Level equivalent, and if you would like Health and Social Care to form more of your study programme, we recooemd considering the 2 or 3 A level equivalent.

 You'll need to meet the entry criteria for your chosen pathway.